 In 1913 the Caledonian Railway Company started work on a huge new resort at Gleneagles, west of Auchterarder.
 World War One stopped work, but in 1919 two 18 hole golf courses, the King's and Queen's Courses were completed under the direction of James Braid.
 In 1924 the Gleneagles Hotel was finished.
 This was described at the time as "a Riviera in the Highlands" and "the eighth wonder of the world".
 A 9 hole course, the Wee Course, was added in 1928.

 Until 1982 Gleneagles only opened its doors to visitors in the Summer.
 But between then and 1986 an £11m refurbishment was undertaken, with £35m more being invested in Gleneagles since 1986.
 Amongst other changes, a third 18 hole golf course, the PGA Centenary Course, was added, designed by Jack Nicklaus.
 Since the redevelopment of the 1980s, Gleneagles has become known as one of the world's great hotels (and is open all year), and its golf courses are likewise renowned.
-The PGA Centenary Course is to be the venue for the 2014 Ryder Cup between Europe and the USA.
+The PGA Centenary Course was the venue for the 2014 Ryder Cup between Europe and the USA.

 This side of Auchterarder is worth visiting for other reasons.
 The attractive village of Blackford, just off the A9 three miles south west of Auchterarder is home to Tullibardine Distillery, with its excellent visitor centre and tours.
 Overlooking the village from the north east is the ruin of Blackford Old Parish Church.
 Meanwhile, accessed by a minor road from the mouth of Glen Eagles and a mile south of Gleneagles itself is Duchally Country Estate, offering hotel and self catering accommodation.